 The District's investment in SCWBA is accounted for using the equity method.
-Under this method, the District recognizes its share of SRWBA's accrual basis income or loss.
-The District's equity in income (loss) from this investment for the years ended December 31, 2017 and 2016 was \$(899,091) and \$199,154 respectively.
-The earnings from this investment are included in equity in income (loss) from investments on the combined statements of revenue and expenses.
+Under this method, the District recognizes its share of SCWBA's accrual basis income or loss.
+The District's equity in loss from this investment for the years ended December 31, 2018 and 2017 was \$(890,650) and \$(899,091), respectively.
+The loss from this investment is included in equity in loss from investments on the combined statements of revenue and expenses.